vl-pixel00/vl-pixel00/README.md

 - Robust evaluation & reproducibility (audit logs, versioned artefacts)
 - CV for situational awareness; 3D/simulation testbeds for perception
 - Applied GenAI/NLP for structured extraction and data integration
-- Cross-domain work in defence, public sector, and health

 *Practical AI that others can run, test, and trust.*